Butterworth, South Africa: Religion

-The supreme being among the Xhosa is called uThixo.
-Christianity in one form or another is accepted by most people today.
-Cultural traditionalists are likely to belong to independent denominations that combine Christianity with traditional beliefs and practices.

 The Church of the Province of Southern Africa has played an important role in the life of the Butterworth community.
 The late Archbishop Desmond Tutu was seen as a significant spiritual leader.
 St Peter's Church is a beautiful example of 19th Century colonial architecture.

 Economy

 Butterworth is the main service area for Mnquma municipality, contributing 77% of the GDP in the municipality and is an important town in the new South Africa.
 It now has several major industrial sites, including Zitulele and Ibeka, on its outskirts.
 Its industries produce processed food, beverages, tobacco products, beer, textiles, clothing, leather goods, wood and wood products, chemicals, rubber and plastic products.
 It is on the Mthatha-East London railway line, but rarely sees a passenger train.
 This may change when the Bhisho government gets a main line passenger rail service operational.

 Butterworth's town area is relatively small, including a small business district of middle-to-high income housing.
 The central town, established exclusively “white” before 1976, has since been occupied largely by black high-income groups.
 White occupancy has not been re-established post-1994.
 Development in Butterworth has followed the line of the N2 and thus resulted in a long, narrow settlement east of town towards Walter Sisulu University (WSU), about 5 km away.
 The N2 also runs through the CBD, which results in a clash of uses and congestion, with high speed road transport seeming to use the same space as pedestrians, hawkers and public service functions.

-Butterworth is also home to the first shopping centre in the area.
-October 24 and 25 2012 saw the much-awaited launch of the Fingoland Mall development in the small town of Butterworth.
-Fingoland Mall extends over 12,700 m^{2}, which is less than half of the total footprint of the shopping centre when complete after the third and last phase is built.
-As of December 2014, there were 51 tenants, which includes but is not limited to major national retailers, as well as accommodating no less than 10 micro-businesses.
-On completion of the third phase, Fingoland Mall is expecting a minimum total of 100 shops.
-The development has already created approximately 350 jobs, and by the end of the third phase, the total number of jobs created is expected to reach 1000.
+Butterworth is also home to the first shopping centre in the area, the Fingoland Mall, launched in October 2012.
+As of December 2014, there were 51 tenants.